Frequently Asked Questions

 Will there be restrictions placed on my account if I don’t pay the balance owed?

 To minimize disruptions to class schedules, access to transcripts and diplomas, it is important that each student keeps up with his/her student account balance and associated timeliness for payment.
-The Student Accounts Calendar of important dates for the academic year is provided on WebAdvisor to inform or remind students of bill issuance and payment due dates.
+The Student Accounts Calendar of important dates for the academic year is provided to inform and remind students of billing issuance and payment due dates.

-I have a Bursar hold on my account.
+I have a Student Accounts hold on my account.
 What does this mean?

 I have a 529 Plan.
 Who can help me?